TheConner/RustBot/assets/templates/help_running.md

 Sorry, I could not find any code to run in your message.
-For help on how to run rust code, please see `!help run`
+For help on how to run rust code, please see `{{BOT_PREFIX}}help run`